 Getting to Mugello

-To reach the beautiful nature of Mugello in northeastern part of Tuscany, from Florence you can get a regionale train that goes to Faenza (in Emilia Romagna).
-S. Piero a Sieve, Borgo San Lorenzo and Marradi are the main places.
-If I were you I would not miss to visit the area in autumn when they celebrate the chestnuts, the traditional fruit of the fall, with many “sagra” where you can taste it in different ways and recipes.
+To reach the beautiful nature of Mugello in the northeastern part of Tuscany, from Florence you can get the regional train that goes to Faenza (in Emilia Romagna).
+S. Piero a Sieve, Borgo San Lorenzo, and Marradi are the main places.
+If I were you I would not miss visiting the area in autumn when they celebrate the chestnuts, the traditional fruit of the fall, with many Sagra where you can taste it in many different ways and recipes.

 Explore Garfagnana and Lunigiana

-Reach Tuscany by train from the main Italian Airport
+How to get to Tuscany by train from the main Italian Airports

 From Bologna Airport

 If you do not land directly in Tuscany, the closest and more comfortable airport to fly to is the Bologna International “Marconi” Airport.
-Every 11 minutes there is a shuttle bus that connects the airport to the Central rail Station and from there you can choose for a Frecciarossa that in less than a hour will bring you to Florence SMN.
+Every 11 minutes there is a shuttle bus that connects the airport to the Central Rail Station.
+From there you can choose a Frecciarossa that in less than an hour will bring you to Florence SMN.